Wreath

 A Christmas wreath on a house door in England.

 A golden wreath and ring from the burial of an Odrysian Aristocrat at the Golyamata Mogila in the Yambol region of Bulgaria.
 Mid 4th century BC.

 A wreath (/ɹiːθ/) is an assortment of flowers, leaves, fruits, twigs, or various materials that is constructed to form a ring shape.

-In English-speaking countries, wreaths are used typically as household ornaments, most commonly as an Advent and Christmas decoration.
+In western countries, wreaths are used typically as household ornaments, most commonly as an Advent and Christmas decoration.
 They are also used in ceremonial events in many cultures around the globe.
 They can be worn as a chaplet around the head, or as a garland around the neck.

 Etymology

 The word wreath comes from Middle English wrethe and from Old English writha 'band'.

 History

 Ancient Etruscan wreaths

 Wreath with ivy leaves and berries, a satyr's head at either end.
 Gold sheet, Etruscan artwork, 400–350 BC.
 From a tomb near Tarquinia.

 Wreaths were a design used in ancient times in southern Europe.
 The most well-known are pieces of Etruscan civilization jewelry, made of gold or other precious metals.
 Symbols from Greek myths often appear in the designs, embossed in precious metal at the ends of the wreath.
 Ancient Roman writers referred to Etruscan corona sutilis, which were wreaths with their leaves sewn onto a background.
 These wreaths resemble a diadem, with thin metal leaves being attached to an ornamental band.
 Wreaths also appear stamped into Etruscan medallions.
 The plants shown making the wreaths in Etruscan jewelry include ivy, oak, olive leaves, myrtle, laurel, wheat and vines.

 Wreaths were worn as crowns by Etruscan rulers.
 The Etruscan symbolism continued to be used in Ancient Greece and Rome.
 Roman magistrates also wore golden wreaths as crowns, as a symbolic testament to their lineage back to Rome's early Etruscan rulers.
 Roman magistrates also used several other prominent Etruscan symbols in addition to a golden wreath crown: fasces, a curule chair, a purple toga, and an ivory rod.